eric-brechemier/masteringid-horizon/810-STORYBOARD1.md

 * [Storyboard #1: Prevent Access to Sensitive Information of Donors](810-storyboard1.pdf)

-While this experience may be support by the development of e-learning resources, we recommend to put the emphasis on hands-on activities working with actual administration software and realistic data as much as possible.
+While this experience may be supported by the development of e-learning resources, we recommend to put the emphasis on hands-on activities working with actual administration software and realistic data as much as possible.
 For example, an activity may start with a presentation of the